c-sanders/ScaleAndSetSize/README.md

 	              )' \                                                     # End the current batch sub-command.
 	     --batch '(gimp-quit 0)'                                           # Instruct GIMP to quit, and in doing so, return a value of 0 to the program which invoked it.

+**scale-and-set-size-list-noninteractive**

+This version of the Plugin will operate on a list of files, where the list of files should be passed to this Plugin via stdin.

 Registering the Plugin with GIMP.
 ---------------------------------